washingtonyachtclub/documents/WYC_Policies.md

 The FJ’s and RS Vision may be used for beginner instruction and Novice Ratings Tests, while the 470 may also be used for Intermediate and Skipper Ratings Tests.

 ### Performance Fleet
 High-performance sloop-rigged, centerboard dinghies.
-These boats require a Rig Rating to sail and are represented by the E Scow.
+These boats require a Rig Rating to sail and are represented by the E Scow and 470.

 ### Sailboard Fleet
 The Sailboard Fleet is represented by many combinations of boards, booms, masts, mast extenders, sails, and universal joints that may be rigged together and sailed by one person.
 It's governed by the [WYC Windsurf Policies](https://documents.washingtonyachtclub.org/WYC_Windsurf_Policies.pdf)